 By the time Jim Jones was in California, he was having sexual intercourse with women other than his wife.
-He was enjoying the power about which Jim Bakker was to speak.
 Marceline wanted out of their marriage, and their son Stephan was losing respect for his father.
 He could see that his father was breaking his own rules and making rules for others just to suit his whims.
-Jones was using chemicals other than caffeine for stimulation and cigarettes to calm him down.
-He was also using painkillers, and occasionally when Jones had an attack of some sort Marceline would inject him with what was described as Vitamin B12 and this would immediately tranquilize him.
+Jones was using chemicals other than caffeine for stimulation and other than cigarettes to calm himself.
+He was using painkillers, and occasionally when Jones had an attack of some sort Marceline would inject him with what was described as Vitamin B12 and this would immediately tranquilize him.
 Among the pills Jones was taking were Quaaludes, and his son overdosed on Quaaludes trying to kill himself.

 In 1968 Jones had sixty-eight members in his new People's Temple.
-He had endeared himself to the conservative community and leadership in Ukiah, including the local leader of the John Birch Society.
+He had endeared himself to the conservative community and leadership in Ukiah.
 He was granted affiliation with the Disciples of Christ, a denomination reputed to number 1.5 million, and Jones took advantage of the Disciples' failure to maintain an eye on his church and refrained from adhering strictly to the Disciple's requirement for holy communion and baptism.
-Jones was espousing socialism to his followers, and he was baptizing new members in his temple's swimming pool "in the holy name of Socialism."
+Jones had begun espousing socialism to his followers, and he was baptizing new members in his temple's swimming pool "in the holy name of Socialism."